How long has it been since you updated your WordPress site?

 WordPress Upkeep includes all of the universally acknowledged security measures.
 However, if there is a feature that you'd like to see included in WordPress Upkeep, let me know.

-WordPress Upkeep is a 12-month agreement, billed yearly.
+WordPress Upkeep is a 12-month agreement, billed monthly or yearly.

 As soon as you sign up, you'll have the option to pay $80 monthly or $960 annually.
 If you choose to pay annually, I'll send your first invoice that will cover the next 12 months.
 Then I get to work securing your site.
 Your signup date will be our anniversary.
 In a year on this date, your plan will automatically renew and a new invoice will be issued.
 If you choose to pay monthly, be sure to let me know which day you prefer my invoice to be issued.

 WordPress Upkeep costs only $80/month for most websites.

 I say "Only $80/month" because this is an almost insignificantly small amount compared to the cost of repairing or replacing a hacked or infected website.
 And if you sell online, think of the damage to your reputation in the eyes of your customers.
 How much would that cost?

 "Most websites" means most websites.
 Some factors that may require an increase in this price include traffic volume, website size, number of plugins installed, use of a custom theme, and so on.